fingerprintjs/fingerprintjs/README.md

 Flash font enumeration is disabled by default.
 JS code is used by default to get the list of available fonts.

 The reason for this  is that Flash will not work in incognito mode.
-However, you can make the library to use Flash when detecting the fonts by not including 'fontsFlash' in the excludes array
+However, you can make the library to use Flash when detecting the fonts by not including 'fontsFlash' in the excludes object

 To use Flash font enumeration, make sure you have swfobject available.
 If you don't, the library will skip the Flash part entirely.